 08 March: International Women's Day

 01 May: Labour Day/May Day

 Vacations commonly referred to as “annual” or “privilege” leave in any organization (other than a factory) are governed by the provisions of the relevant state-specific Shops and Establishments Act.
 The number of leaves entitled to an employee depends upon the state in which the establishment is located.
 For example, in Maharashtra, employees are entitled to 21 days of annual leave and may accrue up to 42 days whereas, in Delhi, employees receive 15 days of annual leave and may accrue 45 days.

 Employees provide paid sick leave to their employees from the 2nd to the 5th day.
 After the 6th, employees are covered by social insurance.

 Pregnant employees receive 140 days (70 days of pregnancy, 70 days of childbirth), 155 days (70 days of pregnancy, 85 days of childbirth) – of complicated childbirth, 180 days (70 days of pregnancy, 110 days) in case of having more than one child at a time.
 In case of premature birth, unused days of maternity leave are added to the days of maternity leave.
 The daily benefit is 100% of the insured’s average monthly earnings (regardless of the number of years of covered employment) divided by 30.4 (average number of days in a month)

-Fathers can take 5 days of paid leave within the first 30 days after the child is born.
+Fathers can take five days of paid leave within the first 30 days after the child is born.

-- Bereavement Leave: Employees are entitled to an unpaid leave of at least three days to attend a funeral of a family member.
+Bereavement Leave: Employees are entitled to an unpaid leave of at least three days to attend the funeral of a family member.